Experienced estate agents reveal how you can make sure your home sells in record time, with these 11 top tops.

 “Since lockdown, buyers want gardens, gardens, gardens,” says Chris Husson-Martin, associate director of Hamptons International in Salisbury.

-“Bad first impressions can lose you a buyer.
-If you’re selling an apartment, particularly in an older block of flats, then get in touch with the management company about maintaining the outside space and communal areas,” explains James Forrester, managing director of Barrows and Forrester in Birmingham.
+“Bad first impressions can lose you a buyer,” explains James Forrester, managing director of Barrows and Forrester in Birmingham.

 “Make sure you remove any rubbish around the entrance because as soon as people walk up to it, they are already judging the area.”